Air transports of heads of state and government: Switzerland

 These aircraft are mainly used by members of the Swiss Federal Council.
 Travel arrangements are coordinated by the Government Travel Centre in the Federal Department of Foreign Affairs.
 A Swiss-built PC-24 of Pilatus Aircraft was used between 2019 and 2022.
 The Beechcraft 1900D was replaced in 2020 by two Canadair CL-604 previously operated by Rega.
 A Cessna 560XL Citation Excel (T-784) has been replaced in 2025 by a Bombardier Global 7500.
-All of these aircraft are based at Bern Airport.

-The 6th Air Transport Squadron, flying from the Alpnach Air Base, also operates two Eurocopter EC635 as VIP transport helicopters and has a number of Super Puma helicopters at its disposal, one of which is configured constantly as a VIP transport for domestic use and another one can be configured for VIP transport.
-Before the introduction of the EC635s, a Eurocopter Dauphin was used as a VIP helicopter.

-The planes use the callsign "SUI".